freesewing/freesewing/markdown/org/docs/patterns/lucy/fabric/en.md

 Your binding doesn’t have to be the same colour as the main fabric either, you can use it to add a fun accent, or make your pocket fancier.
 Bias binding curves easier around any curves, but you can just as easily use strips of fabric as a more waste conscious option.

+The ties can be made from self fabric, or you can use something like a twill tape instead.

 As always, whether you want to stick to historical practices or make something modern is entirely up to you!